-Water heater is an important part of the plumbing system of your house.
+Your water heater is an important part of the plumbing system of your house.
 Problems in your water heater mean cold showers and costly water heater repairs.
 Below are some signs that indicate that your water heater needs a water heater repair in Abilene, TX:

 1) Leaking or dripping water

 If you persistently notice water on the floor near your water heater, it could mean that you water heater is leaking.
 Failure in understanding what you should do next when your water heater is leaking can result in a dangerous situation.
-A water heater usually develops leaks in particular situation.
+A water heater usually develops leaks in particular situations.

 Leakage from the tank